GluuFederation/docs-ce-prod/3.1.3/source/user-management/replace-expired-jks-scim.md

 # Replacing expired JKS files for SCIM

-When your SCIM service is protected with UMA, your client application makes use of the file `scim-rp.jks` bundled with your Gluu Server.
-Additionally, in server side a file called `scim-rs.jks` is also used.
-This couple of Java Keystore files are generated upon installation and have an expiration time of one year.
+When your SCIM service is protected with UMA, your client application uses the `scim-rp.jks` file bundled with your Gluu Server.
+Additionally, the server uses the `scim-rs.jks` file.
+These Java Keystore files are generated upon installation and expire after one year.

-The following lists the steps required to update the keystores so that your server and client behave properly after expiration:
+The following steps are required to update the keystores so that your server and client behave properly after expiration:

-1. Login to Gluu server chroot (e.g `service gluu-server-3.1.3 login`)
+1. Log into the Gluu Server chroot (e.g. `service gluu-server-3.1.3 login`)

-1. Create a temporary folder to copy some files needed (e.g. `mkdir tmp`) and `cd` to it
+1. Create a temporary folder to copy some needed files (e.g. `mkdir tmp`) and `cd` to it

-1. Extract java libraries needed: `jar -xf /opt/gluu/jetty/oxauth/webapps/oxauth.war WEB-INF/lib`
+1. Extract needed Java libraries: `jar -xf /opt/gluu/jetty/oxauth/webapps/oxauth.war WEB-INF/lib`

-1. `cd` to lib dir (e.g. `cd WEB-INF/lib`)
+1. `cd` to the lib directory (e.g. `cd WEB-INF/lib`)

-1. Set an environment variable as in the following:
+1. Set an environment variable, as follows:

     ```
     JARS=bcprov-jdk15on-1.54.jar:bcpkix-jdk15on-1.54.jar:commons-lang-2.6.jar:commons-codec-1.7.jar:commons-cli-1.3.1.jar:commons-io-2.4.jar:jackson-core-2.8.10.jar:jackson-core-asl-1.9.11.jar:jackson-mapper-asl-1.9.11.jar:jackson-xc-1.9.13.jar:jettison-1.3.2.jar:oxauth-model-3.1.1.Final.jar:oxauth-client-3.1.1.Final.jar:log4j-api-2.8.2.jar:log4j-1.2-api-2.8.2.jar:log4j-core-2.8.2.jar